 On the 11th March 2020, the World Health Organisation (WHO) made the assessment that COVID-19 can be characterised as a pandemic.
-As a result, the College's Critical Incident Management Team is closely monitoring the situation and are working hard to support our students, staff, and parents.
+As a result, the College's Critical Incident Management Team is closely monitoring the situation and is working hard to support our students, staff, and parents.
 The College developed contingency plans to support the learning and wellbeing of students.

 We will continue to respond progressively and the following summarises our activities across a range of areas, including student and staff support, travel restrictions, and resources.